Author(s): Linda Wetzel, RN

 People in the community seek out traditional healers among the more recently arrived Cambodian immigrants.
 Buddhist temples have sponsored monks to come from Cambodia, some of whom are experienced fortune tellers and spiritual healers.
 People in the community seek their advice.

 As mentioned above, traditionally, infants and toddlers in many Southeast Asian countries have worn amulets or “protection strings” around their necks, wrists, or waists.
-A recent CDC Report identified a case in which the likely source of lead exposure in a young child in the U.S. was a traditional amulet made in Cambodia with leaded beads that was worn by the child.
-Read more about
+A recent identified a case in which the likely source of lead exposure in a young child in the U.S. was a traditional amulet made in Cambodia with leaded beads that was worn by the child.
+Read more about Consider Lead and Other Heavy Metal Toxicities in the Evaluation of Nonspecific Symptoms.

 Experience with Western Medicine